- Future Students

 IB - International Baccalaureate Certificate.

-- If you are selected for an interview, you will be notified approximately two weeks prior to the actual interview, which usually occurs in late January.
+- If you are selected for an interview, you will be notified approximately 3-4 weeks prior to the actual interview, which usually occurs in January.

-If you are a nonresident, you will not be interviewed but will be evaluated and ranked by all other areas as listed in Student Selection Criteria.
+If you are a non-resident or WICHE student, you will not be interviewed but will be evaluated and ranked by all other areas as listed in Student Selection Criteria.

-Approximately 40 Oregon residents and sixteen nonresidents are accepted each year into the College of Veterinary Medicine at OSU.
+Approximately forty Oregon residents and sixteen non-residents are accepted each year into the College of Veterinary Medicine at OSU.

 You will be notified of your admission status between December-February